1. Latency Is Becoming the New Intelligence

 That realization became the starting point for TileRT.

-3. TileRT: Rethinking the Inference Execution Model
+3. TileRT: Rethinking the Execution Model

 Throughout the decode lifecycle: